3D-UIR: 3D Gaussian for Underwater 3D Scene Reconstruction via Physics Based Appearance-Medium Decoupling: Conclusion

 \section{Conclusion}

-This paper addresses two critical issues in underwater scene representation: floating artifacts from incorrectly modeled water volumes and inconsistent appearance across viewpoints due to wavelength-dependent attenuation.
-To achieve that, we propose a physics-based 3DGS framework that explicitly models complex underwater light transport.
-Our method disentangles scene representation into object appearance and medium components, effectively overcoming standard volume rendering limitations in underwater scattering media.
-Through learned embeddings for view-dependent variations and depth-guided optimization with specialized Gaussian flattening constraints, our method achieves more natural viewpoint variations and accurate depth estimation.
-Experiments show our method achieves the state-of-the-art novel view synthesis quality with real-time physically accurate scene restoration.
-The ability of aquatic scene precise representation and restoration expands the possibilities for subsequent underwater view synthesis enhancement.
+This paper proposes a physics-based 3DGS framework that explicitly models underwater light transport by disentangling scene representation into object appearance and medium components.
+Combined with learned embeddings for view-dependent variations, depth-guided optimization, and Gaussian flattening constraints, our method effectively addresses floating artifacts and photometric inconsistencies caused by wavelength-dependent attenuation.
+Experiments demonstrate state-of-the-art novel view synthesis quality with real-time physically accurate scene restoration, expanding the possibilities for subsequent underwater view synthesis enhancement.

+\begin{IEEEbiography} [{ }]{Jieyu Yuan} received the Ph.D. degree in computer technology and application from the School of Computer Science and Engineering, Faculty of Innovation Engineering, Macau University of Science and Technology, Macau, China, in 2024.
+He is currently a Post-Doctoral Researcher with the School of Computer Science, Nankai University, Tianjin, China.

+His research interests include computer vision, 3D reconstruction, and multimodal large models, with a particular focus on underwater vision. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Yujun Li} received the B.S. degree in Computer Science and Technology from the School of Computer Science, Nankai University, Tianjin, China, in 2025, where he is currently pursuing the M.S. degree.

+His research interests include computer vision and 3D reconstruction, with a particular focus on underwater vision. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Yuanlin Zhang} received his B.S. degree from Tianjin University of Technology, Tianjin, China, in 2021, and his M.S. degree from Minzu University of China, Beijing, China, in 2025.
+From 2022 to 2024, he was a joint training student at the Institute of Software, Chinese Academy of Sciences, Beijing, China.
+He is currently a research intern at Nankai University, Tianjin, China.